 It took a few seconds before he even would look at me, his infirm condition possibly being a source of shame, even at this late stage.

 “Mind if I smoke?”
 Cheeta asked me, not bothering to wait for a response.
-He took a long drag off the kool menthol and blew a cascade of minty smoke across the veranda.
+He took a long drag off the kool menthol and blew a cascade of minty smoke across the veranda, finally looking straight into my eyes.
 “So, what can I do for you?”

 “The standard stuff, Cheeta, your childhood, training, working with Weissmuller and O’Sullivan.”
 My brain had locked up a bit but how often does one get introduced to a talking chimp, let alone a celebrity like Cheeta?

 The chimp cantilevered his arms out in a long stretch, momentarily showing a blue depends diaper beneath his robe.
 He quickly pulled the frayed terry robe closer together across his sternum, the gray hairs on his chest looking long and sparse.